-- Monitor the effectiveness of this policy on a regular basis - Report to the AAB on the effectiveness of the policy - O If necessary, make recommendations for further improvements
+- Monitor the effectiveness of this policy on a regular basis - Report to the AAB on the effectiveness of the policy - If necessary, make recommendations for further improvements

-Recording/ reporting incidents
+Recording/reporting incidents

-All serious incidents, which result in a physical intervention taking place, will be recorded in the bound and numbered book.
-It is also recorded on CPOMS.
+All serious incidents, which result in a physical intervention taking place, will be recorded on CPOMS.
 Following a physical intervention taking place, the parents/carers of the pupil involved will be informed by telephone.